alintulu/hbb-notes/_episodes/02-control-region.md

 questions:
 - "What is a control region?
 How should we select our control region C?"
 objectives:
-- "Understand the concept of control region"
+- "Understand the notions of signal and control regions"
 - "Learn the required features for a good control region"
 - "See how the control region is defined in Higgs to tau tau analysis example"
 keypoints: